-This section of FAQ provides answers some of the most common questions you’ll have about working in aesthetics.
+This section of Frequently Asked Questions provides answers some of the most common queries our delegates have about working in aesthetics.

 If you can’t see what you’re looking for or would like to talk it through, please feel free to contact us.
 We’re sure we can help!

 SkinViva Training knows that learning doesn’t end with the issuing of a certificate and upon completing a training course.
 This is why we offer a support package for all trainees who train with us including:

 - Complications Advice Line – you can call or email us with any complications or side effects that you want additional advice on by calling 0161 850 2491 or emailing firstname.lastname@example.org .
 We aim to respond to all enquiries within 24 hours with a professional medical opinion.

 - Shadowing – 3 hours with an experienced SkinViva Doctor or Dentist at our Manchester clinic

 - 121 session with one of SkinViva’s Aesthetic Doctors and Dentists

 This is a closed group for delegates who have completed a training course with SkinViva Training and SkinViva Training personnel only.